She's pure pinku power in a pint-sized package.

 Above are two rare shots of an actress long overdue for some exposure here—Mari Tanaka, who appeared in numerous Nikkatsu movies, including Kanno kyoshitsu: ai no technique, aka Excitement Class: Love Techniques, and the wonderfully titled Joshidaisei: Sexy Dynamite.
-The photos come from a coffee table book celebrating Heibon Punch magazine circa 1970.
+The photos come from a coffee table book published by Heibon Punch magazine in 1970 celebrating the muses of roman porno.
+The entire book is dedicated to Tanaka.
 We have more images of her and we also have a rare movie poster, which means we’ll be coming back to her soon.

 Today we have a Japanese poster for French director Jean Bastia’s erotic drama …et mourir de désir, starring Alain Tissier, Karen Olsen, and Maria Mancini as people caught in a nasty love triangle that leads to betrayal, blackmail and murder.
 The film never had a release outside Europe and Japan, which means it’s way too obscure to track down a copy, but we thought the poster was worth sharing anyway.
 Bastia, who directed the fairly well known western Dynamite Jack in 1961, was born in 1919, which means …et mourir de désir, which premiered in Paris today in 1974, came quite late in his career.
 In fact it was his last movie.